 <?php $job = new Job('a', array(), true, "aCoolQueue"); $em->persist($job); $em->flush();

 Queues allow you to enforce stricter limits as to how many jobs are running per queue.
-By default, a queue the jobs per queue are not limited as such queues will have no effect.
-To define a limit for a queue, you can use the bundle’s configuration:
+By default, the number of jobs per queue is not limited as such queues will have no effect (jobs would just be processed in the order that they were created in).
+To define a limit for a queue, you can use the bundle?s configuration:

-jms_job_queue: queue_options_defaults: max_concurrent_jobs: 3 # This limit applies to all queues (including the default queue). queue_options: foo: max_concurrent_jobs: 2 # This limit applies only to the "foo" queue.
+jms_job_queue: queue_options_defaults: max_concurrent_jobs: 3 # This limit applies to all queues (including the default queue). # So each queue may only process 3 jobs simultaneously. queue_options: foo: max_concurrent_jobs: 2 # This limit applies only to the "foo" queue.